chef/chef-web-docs/snapshots/release_analytics/source/install_analytics.rst

 * Chef server version 12.0.3 **or** Enterprise Chef version 11.3 is required to use Chef Analytics 1.1
 * chef-client version 12.1 is required for audit-mode and using the ``control_group`` and ``control`` Recipe DSL methods
-* The Chef management console must be installed on the Chef server prior to installing Chef Analytics; follow :ref:`these steps <ctl_chef_server-install>` to install the Chef management console
+* The Chef management console must be installed on the Chef server prior to installing Chef Analytics; follow these steps to install the Chef management console
 * Reporting is installed on the Chef server.
 Reporting version 1.2.3 is required to view the results of audit-mode, i.e. ``run_start``, ``run_resource``, and ``run_converge`` messages; earlier versions of Reporting may be used, but will not show these results
 * An x86_64 compatible system architecture; Red Hat Enterprise Linux and CentOS may require updates prior to installation
 * A resolvable hostname that is specified using a FQDN or an IP address